Dr Margherita Belgioioso

 <h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://essl.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

-I teach courses on international relations, terrorism, international security, non-violent civil resistance, and research methodologies.
+I teach courses on international relations, terrorism, international security, non-violent civil resistance, and research design and methodologies.
 I recognize students come to the classroom with a wealth of diverse life experiences but may have little or no prior exposure to the topic.
 My objectives in the classroom are to engage students with intellectually challenging material and help them connect theories and paradigms to their own life experiences, advance their existing critical thinking skills, and make progress toward their professional goals.

 <h4>Postgraduate research opportunities</h4> <p>The school welcomes enquiries from motivated and qualified applicants from all around the world who are interested in PhD study.
 Our <a href="https://phd.leeds.ac.uk">research opportunities</a> allow you to search for projects and scholarships.</p>